 Overall, all soy products are totally OK and healthy to eat.
 Everything in moderation.
 Too much kale isn’t good for you either because of thallium (metal in the ground), did you know?!
 Or that too much water can cause dangerously low sodium levels?!

 So, this Fall whip up a batch of this deliciousness and make yourself 40 meatless meatballs.
-Back in Ukraine we used to make all kind of plant-based fritters, meatballs and patties because meat was SO expensive.
+Back in Ukraine we used to make all kind of vegetarian oatmeal patties and healthy corn fritters because meat was SO expensive.
 And they tasted amazing!
 And we were healthy!
 Western diet is so overload in animal products, it is scary.

 On another note, I always watch kids at my son’s hockey games.
 So, that is like 3-4 times a week.
 And I always see kids munching on sugar, always!
 Last night I was thinking no wonder 30 years ago we had barely any sick kids in a developing country like Ukraine, our sugar consumption was limited to mom’s jam and candy once a year for New Year’s celebrations.